kubernetes-sigs/gateway-api/geps/gep-3440/index.md

     Backoff *Duration `json:"backoff,omitempty"`
 }

-// GRPCRouteRetryCondition defines a gRPC error condition for which a backend
+// GRPCRouteRetryStatusCode defines a gRPC status code for which a backend
 // request should be retried.
 //
-// The following conditions are considered retryable:
+// The following status codes are considered retryable:
 //
-// * "cancelled"
+// * "CANCELLED"
-// * "deadline-exceeded"
+// * "DEADLINE_EXCEEDED"
-// * "internal"
+// * "INTERNAL"
-// * "resource-exhausted"
+// * "RESOURCE_EXHAUSTED"
-// * "unavailable"
+// * "UNAVAILABLE"
 //
-// Implementations MAY support additional gRPC error codes if applicable.
+// Implementations MAY support additional gRPC status codes if applicable.
 //
-// +kubebuilder:validation:Enum=cancelled;deadline-exceeded;internal;resource-exhausted;unavailable
+// +kubebuilder:validation:Enum=CANCELLED;DEADLINE_EXCEEDED;INTERNAL;RESOURCE_EXHAUSTED;UNAVAILABLE
-type GRPCRouteRetryCondition string
+type GRPCRouteRetryStatusCode string

 // Duration is a string value representing a duration in time.
 // Format follows GEP-2257, which is a subset of Golang's time.ParseDuration syntax.